-ZJU CCBE scientists make big breakthrough in propylene separation technology
+ZJU CBE scientists make big breakthrough in propylene separation technology

 Propylene stands as a ubiquitous raw material in our daily lives, serving as a fundamental element in the production of various chemical goods, including plastics, household appliances, medical devices, synthetic fibers, and cosmetics.
 Undoubtedly, it ranks among the most prolificbulk chemical products globally.